-Set within the Creedy Valley less than 10 miles from both Exeter and Dartmoor, the town of Crediton in Devon has a lively atmosphere and vibrant local community.
+Set within the Creedy Valley less than 10 miles from both Exeter and Dartmoor, the town of Crediton in Devon has a welcoming atmosphere and vibrant local community.
 The birthplace of St Boniface, a famous English Benedictine monk, it is known for its spiritual heritage and is home to the site of Devon’s first Saxon cathedral.
-Needless to say, whether you’re diving back in time, exploring its lush countryside or getting to know the town today, you’ll find yourself charmed by this pocket-size market town and its array of things to see and do.
+Needless to say, whether you’re journeying back in time, exploring its lush countryside, or getting to know the town today, you’ll find yourself charmed by this pocket-size market town and its array of things to see and do.

-For the best holiday inspiration, we’ve put together a guide to the top things to do in Crediton, from sight-seeing to cider-tasting.
-Let’s get started.
+For staycation inspiration, uncover our curated guide to the top things to do in Crediton, from sight-seeing to cider-tasting.

 Creedy Valley

 Crediton is nestled within the Creedy Valley, sewn with a patchwork of green fields, shrubby hedgerows and woodland pockets.
-If you are a walker, photographer or wildlife-lover, then you’ll love branching off into the countryside surrounding Crediton either on foot, bike or car and discovering some of the area’s beautiful walks and hidden gems.
+If you are a walker, photographer, or lover of nature, then you’ll adore branching off into the countryside surrounding Crediton either on foot, bike or car and discovering some of the area’s beautiful walks and hidden gems.

 Crediton Farmers’ Market

 Crediton Farmer’s Market is held on the first and third Saturdays of every month in the town’s square.
-Across the hodgepodge of stalls and stands are mouth-watering assortments of fresh local produce and goods to sample and buy.
-From plump loaves to dew-dropped veg to mounds of cheese, there is something to tempt all taste buds.
+Across the selection of stalls and stands are mouth-watering assortments of fresh local produce and goods to sample and purchase.
+From plump loaves to dew-dropped veg to artisan cheese, there is something to tempt all tastes.

 Holy Cross Church